MedDataToolMedDataTool

 • Step 2 — Calculate volume: 200 mg ÷ 20 mg/ml = 10 ml

-Important: Always use a calibrated oral syringe or dosing cup — not a household teaspoon — to measure liquid medications.
-A standard kitchen teaspoon is not standardized and can introduce significant dosing error.
+Important: Always use a calibrated oral syringe — not a household teaspoon — to measure liquid medications.

 Weight-based dosage reference chart

-The visual chart below shows calculated doses at a reference rate of 10 mg/kg.
-This is provided for educational reference only — always use the specific rate prescribed by the treating physician and check for published maximum dose limits.
+The chart below shows calculated doses at a reference rate of 10 mg/kg.
+Always use the specific rate prescribed by the treating physician.

 Dose at 10 mg/kg by patient weight